 10. Tweak the Usual Blow-Dry

-We all know that a good blow-dry can give you bouncy, fuller hair lasting for good three-four days.
-But you need to get it right else you will end up getting frizz and heat damage.
-So instead, try blow-drying your hair upside down and focus on the roots.
-Make sure that you brush (straight hair) or run your fingers (frizzy curls) through them while blow-drying upside down.
+We all know that a good blow-dry can give you bouncy, fuller hair that lasts three days.
+But it would be best to get it right, or you will get frizz and heat damage.
+So, instead, try blow-drying your hair upside down and focus on the roots.
+Ensure you brush (straight hair) or run your fingers (frizzy curls) through them while blow-drying upside down.
 This will add extra volume to the hair roots and prevent them from falling flat.

 Before starting with a blow-dry, try air drying your hair as much as possible.
 Then go for a rough dry, which means using a dryer without a nozzle and concentrating on the roots.